Azure/azure-sdk-for-python/sdk/monitor/microsoft-opentelemetry-exporter-azuremonitor/README.md

 This example shows how to instrument with the requests_ library.

 * Create an Azure Monitor resource and get the instrumentation key, more information can be found here.
-* Install the requests integration package using pip install opentelemetry-ext-http-requests.
+* Install the requests integration package using pip install opentelemetry-instrumentation-requests.
 * Specify your connection string in an environment variable `AZURE_MONITOR_CONNECTION_STRING`.

 ```Python